Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/valley-mall.typ

   auton: "Blue",
   awp: false,
   strategy: [
-    - Communicate about undefended mobile goals and corners so we can get double positive corner possession and possibly negate an opponent’s mobile goals.
+    - Communicate about undefended mobile goals and corners so we can get double positive corner possession and possibly negate an opponent's mobile goals.
   ],
   auton_notes: [
     - Our auton missed the mobile goal.